Free and Independent Faction: Posterity

+Putting out the weekly Prietenul Poporuluĭ in 1900, the aging Mârzescu returned to "almost anti-dynastic" feelings and "agitatorial, activist spirit of 1866".
 In 1902 (the year of Ceaur-Aslan's retirement and death), Hasdeu wrote the Faction's epitaph, noting that it had burned its "rather short fuse", whereas Junimea, being able to canvass outside Moldavia, "lasted longer."
 Ionescu Sr died in Bradu in January 1905, being commemorated as the "soul of the 'free and independent faction' group, and thereafter a steadfast national liberal".
 Some two years later, A. C. Cuza, leader of the antisemitic trend in Moldavia, revisited Ionescu and Holban's stances with an article called "Our Folks".
 In 1912, having established his own Democratic Nationalist Party (PND), Cuza openly deplored the Faction's demise—since, in the wake of Bărnuțianism, Iași's youth had come under the influence of "anarchic socialism".
 According to PNL monarchists, the aged Holban was allowed by the Conservatives to publish "the most egregious attacks on our Sovereign [Carol]", whenever these were politically suitable—but only until 1911, when he was left entirely isolated in that party.
 In 1913, he issued his old press contributions, including his 1864 antisemitic piece, as a brochure—seen by Opinia newspaper as an attempt to "reconnect with current affairs."

 Holban survived the early stages of World War I and Romanian participation in it.
 He died in May 1917 at Iași, which was at the time the provisional capital—with all of southern Romania having been occupied by the Central Powers.
 From late 1918, a series of events which reversed the situation also led to the establishment of a Greater Romania.
 Some tenets of Factionalist politics were still being upheld by Cuza and the PND.
 During the 1919 elections, Cuza formed an alliance with the Brotherhood of Unified Moldavia (FMU), which raised awareness about the region's decline in the centralized state.
-FMU members included the old Factionalist Poni, who now called for a "moral decentralization" of Romania and a curb on French cultural imports.
+The FMU, seen by the National Liberals as a "political platform" for the PND, included the old Factionalist Poni, who now called for a "moral decentralization" of Romania and a curb on French cultural imports.
 Reflecting on Cuza's other policies, Apostol Stan describes the PND as in effect the Faction's successor, similarly encouraged by a "continuously rising" Jewish presence and by a perceived need to contain socialist influence.
 Its activity helped rekindle antisemitism, leading up to the Iași pogrom of 1941.
 As argued in 1948 by Jewish researcher Matatias Carp, this drift into extreme violence was a direct result of a "poison [which] ate away soul and conscience for over three quarters of a century", leading back to Ionescu and Ceaur-Aslan.